manishdahake10/Temp_Converter/README.md

 ## Code Structure
 The project consists of the following structure:

-- TC.java: The main Java file that handles the GUI and conversion logic.
+- `TC.java`: The main Java file that handles the GUI and conversion logic.
 - The GUI components are set up using Java Swing.
 - Temperature conversion logic is implemented using simple mathematical formulas for each unit.